Alex Bregman extended his bat in one hand and posed for a moment — or three — after upending the World Series with a grand slam.

 Yuli Gurriel and Alex Bregman know how to celebrate, Astros style.
 (Photo by F. Carter Smith)

-Michael Brantley's low-key excellance makes him one of the offseason's best signings.
+Michael Brantley's low-key excellence makes him one of Jeff Luhnow's best signings.
 (Photo by F. Carter Smith)

 Houston Astros Alex Bregman and Jose Altuve are the heart of a historic run.
 (Photo by F. Carter Smith)

 Alex Bregman will bring passion to the shortened season.
 (Photo by F. Carter Smith)